gansm/finalcut/doc/first-steps.md

 `fc::MouseDown_Event` when you press down a mouse button.

 Some event types have data that cannot store in an `FEvent` object.
-For example, a click event of the mouse must store which button it triggered where the mouse pointer was at that time.
+For example, a click event of the mouse must store which button is triggered and where the mouse pointer was at that time.
 In classes derived from `FEvent`, such as `FMouseEvent()`, we store this data.

 Widgets get their events from the `event()` method inherited from FObject.
 The implementation of `event()` in `FWidget` forwards the most common event types to specific event handlers such as `FMouseEvent()`, `FKeyEvent()` or `FResizeEvent()`.
 There are many other event types.
-It is also possible to create own event types and send them to other objects.
+You can create own event types and send them to other objects and widgets.

 **The FINAL CUT event types:**